| | |

 I really liked Big Ivy.
 It’s not a huge network of trail, but what’s there is really fun.
 Staire is an old-school black that is very steep and chunky.
 It passes by a cool cave, which is definitely worth stopping to check out.

-The route above climbs up Bear Pen for a bit before dropping into Staire.
-It’s a fast, flowy section of trail with some jumps and features.
-It’s not really worth going all the way up, though.
+The route above climbs up Bear Pen for a bit before dropping back down into Staire.
+Bear Pen a fast, flowy section of trail with some jumps and features.
+The main attraction is the bottom third of the trail, though.
+It’s not really worth pedaling all the way to the top.

 5. DuPont State Forest